 And bake it!
 While you make a delicious and easy coconut rice.
 Whenever I’m making rice for Thai food, I always make it with at least half coconut milk.
 This time, I did the other half coconut water.

-That salmon though.
+That chili lime salmon though.

 Salmon is one of my very favorite foods, if we’re considering the yummy to healthy ratio.
 Meaning ice cream, marshmallows, and nachos are really my favorite foods, but I’m also trying to factor in some nutritional value here.

 I’m very crazy about my salmon though, which is odd for me, because I’m not generally “salmon crazy” about many other things in my life.
 I’ll only buy wild salmon and only if it actually looks nice and orange and tasty.
-My grocery store sells a nice frozen wild salmon, which I pretty much always have in my fridge.
+My grocery store sells a nice frozen wild salmon, which I pretty much always have in my freezer.
 But it doesn’t make for blog-worthy recipes since it has a ridiculous amount of bones in it and looks totally picked over by the time I’m done with it.

 My dream in life is to be wealthy enough to solely purchase my wild salmon from Wegman’s because it looks so delicious there… But is like at least $20/pound.
 I just can’t.
 I also generally do all my grocery shopping a week at a time, so unless I”m planning to make salmon that night (which I’m usually not since I like to make dinners that are a bit more complicated on the weekends), it’s nice to have frozen around.